V0r-T3x/Fancytools/README.md

 # To disable a plugin:
 fancytools -p plugin_name
 ```
-[11:45 AM]
-this is my mod of his plugin, to add the command to the plugin:

 - The options in the config.toml should look like this for Fancygotchi (I will add a code to integrate it on fancygotchi install):
 ```
 fancygotchi.theme = "pwnachu"